 Ensuring that your fleet is maintained also carries over into making sure that drivers take the necessary safety precautions, follow the rules of the road and meet compliance requirements.

 A fleet management solution helps operators keep a close eye on vehicle and driver performance.
 A telematics solution like MiX Fleet ManagerTM alerts fleet managers when their vehicles are due for a service.
-Additionally, this tool helps foster a culture of safety with drivers as it helps you spot and manage hazardous driving behaviors, like speeding.
+Additionally, this tool helps foster a culture of safety with drivers as it helps you spot and manage hazardous driving behaviours, like speeding.

-Utilizing this technology helps fleet enablers improve customer service by guaranteeing their assets are healthy and efficient, decreasing downtime.
+Utilising this technology helps fleet enablers improve customer service by guaranteeing their assets are healthy and efficient, decreasing downtime.

 A grey fleet is when employee-owned vehicles are used for business purposes.
 This fleet type is rapidly growing as businesses like Uber, Lyft or Deliveroo become more popular, thus requiring more drivers to be added to their fleets.
 It is estimated that there are 14 million gray fleets on UK roads.